-You will clearly see that the same context of the above verses is also presented in 2 and 3 John:
+The same Context of the above verses is in the epistles of 2 and 3 John

 “And this is love, that we walk after his commandments” (2 John 6).